confluentinc/ksql/docs/api.rst

     Accept: application/vnd.ksql.v1+json; q=0.9, application/json; q=0.5

-which can be useful when, for example, a new version of the API is preferred but you cannot be certain it is avialable yet.
+For example, content negotiation is useful when a new version of the API is preferred, but you are not sure if it is available yet.

 Errors
 ------